 Installation Process

-Although there are slight differences from system to system, installation is generally as follows:
+Although there are slight differences from system to system, under sink installation is generally as follows:

 • Turn off and disconnect the cold water feed pipe from the wall to the faucet with the shut off valve.